How to Connect to SharePoint Online using CSOM PowerShell?

 How do I connect to SharePoint Online with MFA-enabled accounts from PowerShell?

-To connect to SharePoint Online from PowerShell with an MFA enabled account, here are the options: You can create an App Password, leave the -Credential parameter from “Connect-SPOService” cmdlet and try to connect, use -Interactive switch for PnP PowerShell Connect-PnPOnline cmdlet.
+To connect to SharePoint Online from PowerShell with a multifactor authentication enabled account, here are the options: You can create an App Password, leave the -Credential parameter from the “Connect-SPOService” cmdlet, and try to connect, use the -Interactive switch for PnP PowerShell Connect-PnPOnline cmdlet.
+More info: Connect to SharePoint Online from PowerShell with MFA

 How do I connect to the SharePoint Online Management shell?